vdaas/vald/docs/user-guides/client-api-config.md

 1. Search

    - `Search` is the `ANN(Approximate Nearest Neighbor)` search with query vector.
-     It is a fast search even though the vector consists large dimension.
+     It is a fast search even though large dimension vector.
      The search duration is quick but less accurate than `LinearSearch`.
      The search algorithm depends on each core algorithm.

 1. SearchById

-   - `SearchById` is the `ANN(Approximate Nearest Neighbor)` search with the stored vector's id.
+   - `SearchById` is the `ANN(Approximate Nearest Neighbor)` search with the stored vector's ID.
-     The id should already exist in the NGT indexes before the search process.
+     The ID should already exist in the NGT indexes before the search process.
      The search algorithm is the same as `Search`.

 1. LinearSearch